joshuamegnauth54/joshuamegnauth54.github.io/content/data_python/functions_part_two.md

 # Shallow and deep copies

 Copying or cloning the mutable `my_favorites` dictionary produces a new dictionary with the same references.
 Remember, Python stores references to values in variables.
 The keys and values of a dictionary are objects just like everything else in Python.
+Copying a collection containing immutable types doesn't matter because the new collection with the old references can't modify the immutable values anyway.

+For example, a dictionary, `dict[str, str]`, may be copied without repercussion because the values can't be modified.

-The keys must be hashable which usually implies immutability.
+Dictionary keys must be hashable which usually implies immutability.

 ## An aside on hashes
 A [hash function](https://en.wikipedia.org/wiki/Hash_function) generates a number that is unique for a value across calls.